PlaidWeb/Publ/example_site/content/manual/Entry file format.md

     with this you can, for example, set up something similar to what WordPress and Tumblr call "page"-type content (to show up in a fixed navigation sidebar or the like).

+    Note that this is intended for affecting the layout/structure of the site, and if you set more than one, only one of them will be used (and which one is undefined).
+    In the future there will be a [content tagging system](https://github.com/fluffy-critter/Publ/issues/22) which will allow for filtering entries based on content tags.

 ## Entry content

 After the headers, you can have entry content; if the file has a `.htm` or `.html`